HarshGandhi2111/HarshGandhi_AIML_Assessment/Notebook/README.md

    - Overview of the notebook's objective and scope.
 2. **Data Handling**
    - Specify correct file paths, load data, and check for missing values.
+3. **Data Preprocessing**
+   - Preparation of data for modeling including handling missing values and normalizing data.
-3. **Exploratory Data Analysis (EDA)**
+4. **Exploratory Data Analysis (EDA)**
    - Detailed visualizations such as trends over time, efficiency by area code, and costs by manufacturer.
-4. **Insights on Quarterly Data**
+5. **Insights on Quarterly Data**
    - Visualization and analysis of quarterly trends, product volumes, and estimated revenues.
-5. **Outlier Detection**
+6. **Outlier Detection**
    - Techniques used to detect and analyze outliers in sourcing costs.
-6. **Data Preprocessing**
-   - Preparation of data for modeling including handling missing values and normalizing data.
-7. **Model Evaluation**
+7. **Comprehensive Model Implementation and Evaluation**
    - Comprehensive evaluation of various regression models to determine the best performer based on metrics like Mean Squared Error and R-squared.
 8. **Implementing CatBoost Model**
    - Detailed implementation of the CatBoost model including parameter tuning and performance analysis.